CAMERA FLASH: EXPOSURE

 FLASH EXPOSURE COMPENSATION - FEC

 The key to changing the flash ratio is using the right combination of flash exposure compensation (FEC) and ordinary exposure compensation (EC).
 FEC works much like regular EC: it tells the camera to take whatever flash intensity it was going to use, and to override that by the FEC setting.
-The big difference is that while EC affects the exposures for both flash and ambient light, FEC only affects flash intensity.
+The big difference is that while EC may affect the exposures for both flash and ambient light (depending on camera model), FEC only affects flash intensity.

 Both EC and FEC are specified in terms of stops of light.
 Each positive or negative stop refers to a doubling or halving of light, respectively.
 Therefore a +1 EC or FEC value means a doubling of light, whereas a -2 value means there's a quarter as much light.